 Camera not detected in Adobe Connect when using Windows OS

-Objective: If the camera (or virtual camera) is not detected by the Connect desktop application.
+Objective: If the camera (or virtual camera) is not getting detected by the Connect desktop application.

 Environment: Adobe Connect Hosted/On-Premise/ACMS